leerob/comprs/docs/jpeg-encoding.md

 }
 ```

-Notice the weights: green contributes 58.7% to brightness because human eyes have more green-sensitive cells!
+Notice the weights: green contributes 58.7% to brightness because human eyes have more green-sensitive cells.

 ## Stage 2: Block Processing